KimihitoIto/RelRe/README.md

 ```

 > **Note**
-> This version of the code is optimized for Sars-Cov-2.
-Parameters should be adjusted as needed.
+> The default values for the generation time parameters (alpha, theta) are optimized for SARS-CoV-2.
+These parameters should be adjusted as needed.